 One of the things I regret as a smartphone lover is the lack of options.
-The undeniable duopoly that exists with Android and Apple still bothers me.
+The undeniable duopoly that exists between Android and Apple still bothers me.

-It is the reason I have always been interested in companies that strive to compete with these two industry giants.
+I have always been interested in companies striving to compete with these two industry giants.

 Projects like BlackBerry 10, WebOS, Windows Phone, and even MeeGo make me wonder if a new platform can succeed if two market leaders dominate as much.

-Any candidate who makes an effort to demolish this fort never sees a significant adoption.
+Any candidate who tries to demolish this fort never sees a significant adoption.
 But what if these companies approach success the wrong way?

 What if instead of pressure to compete at the top, they started from the bottom?
 What if the platform to create this third option was KaiOS?